eduardiazf/rfcs/text/0000-client-generators.md

 - Start Date: 2019-01-18
 - RFC PR:
 - Prisma Issue:

 # Summary

 An important part of the Prisma developer experience is code generation.
 With code generation we're able to generate clients for different languages, that ensure typesafe access to the Prisma API.

 In this spec we propose how we can provide an easy to use generator API both for TypeScript and other languages to generate clients and how these generators can be plugged in into the Prisma workflow.

 # Motivation

 Prisma provides a higher abstraction level to connect to databases.
 While the core part of Prisma is the query engine, which transforms GraphQL queries into database queries, the other big part is the Prisma Client, which sends queries to the query engine.

-The client consists of two major parts: The code gereration and the runtime.
+The client consists of two major parts: The code generation and the runtime.
 The runtime is very individual to the client API and has to be implemented based on the data access pattern that the client exposes.
 The active record pattern for example needs a completely different implementation than the data mapper pattern.
 However, both need code generation in order to provide type safety.

 The input for these generators will be defined in the `prisma.yml` under the `generate` property.
 These inputs are then converted from YAML to JSON and passed in into the generators.

-While having this generator API, it's important to notice, that we not only need to support generators written in TypeScript, but also generators writtten in languages like Go, Java, Python, Ruby, etc.
+While having this generator API, it's important to notice, that we not only need to support generators written in TypeScript, but also generators written in languages like Go, Java, Python, Ruby, etc.

 While you still can write a Java generator in TypeScript, many of these languages bring individual tools like [jennifer](https://github.com/dave/jennifer) for Go, that make code generation easier.
 In order to be able to leverage these tools, it must be possible to implement these generators in the target language.

+We also discuss, where the generated files will end up.
+At the time of writing, we generate the client into a `generated` folder.
+However, this adds tremendous clutter in the users project.
+The goal is to move these files to the ecosystem specific library paths as `node_modules` for Node.js.

 # Detailed design

 While we both want to support TypeScript and other languages as generator implementations, it's clear that we can't provide the same convenience for other languages as for TypeScript.
 As our CLI is also implemented in TypeScript, we can e.g. directly pass in a `graphql-js` schema object to the specific generator.
 This is not possible for the other languages, where we need to find a language agnostic format, which will be SDL.
 However, as TypeScript is a major use-case, it still makes sense to provide a dedicated TypeScript API while having a language-agnostic API as a fallback.

 In the following we discuss how generators are being **configured** from the `prisma.yml` and how the **generator resolution** works.
 We will also explore, how the **interface ** of a generator looks like, how a generator can be **packaged and installed** and how **arguments** can be passed in to a generator.

 Until now, generators have only been responsible for generating the code, but not saving it to the filesystem.
 Non-TypeScript generators will be responsible for writing to the filesystem on their own.
 The TypeScript-based generators however will just need to return a Map of file name and file content, which will be written to the file system.

 ## Generator configuration from `prisma.yml`